SamWololo/Threatened-Species/README.md

 NOTE WHEN EVALUATING: THe Rmarkdown is heavy.
 It only takes a couple of minutes to load, and another 30 seconds to process when it's put out.
 If you click too rapidly/eagerly, it will stop responding.
 Afterwards it works great!!

 I am unable to turn the Rmarkdown into a PDF because the leaflet graph is in latex which is incompatible with the format.

+5/13/2018
+I MESSED UP.
+In the minutes up to the deadline I tried to turn the the Rmarkdown into a word doc to make it possible to view my latex occurrence graph in the figures folder.
+This didn't work out, so I just settled for the html output.
+What I didn't know is that switching to "knit to word" would also add two lines of code to line 5, "output".
+This code gives an error to the Rmarkdown.